aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

 In this article, we will learn how to extract data from an XML file using the AIMMS XML schema mapping tool.

-File formats related to XML
+File Formats Related to XML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **XML** (EXtensible Markup Language) is a format optimized to transport data with a given hierarchical structure.
 It can be seen as a tree containing elements.
 Those elements can contain child elements, data, and parameters.
 Each parameter contains one piece of information about the element.